 Separate shower room with toilet and wash basin unit

-A rear internal staircase leads to the upper floor which is part renovated.
+A rear internal staircase leads to the upper floor which is partly renovated.
 There are 3 rooms, 2 with windows:

 3.90m x 3.40